-Installation of any software application should be straightforward, intuitive and, perhaps above all, fast.
-Furthermore, when you have that software installed, you want to be able to update it as and when you deem necessary, and in a streamlined fashion.
+Installation of any software application should be straightforward, intuitive, and, perhaps above all, fast.
+Furthermore, when you have software installed, you want to be able to update it as and when you deem necessary, and in a streamlined fashion.

 For the recommended and minimum system requirements to install and run Altium NEXUS, see the System Requirements page.